Are self-optimizing workflows possible?

 • Break up of sub-workflows

-FlowWright's development team is always looking to improve algorithms within the product for several reasons, mainly around performance.
-As more and more Artificial Intelligence and Machine Learning data are integrated to the product, self optimizing algorithms for processes will continue to improve.
+FlowWright's development team is always looking to improve algorithms within the product for several reasons, mainly related to performance.
+As more and more Artificial Intelligence and Machine Learning data are integrated into the product, self-optimizing algorithms for processes will continue to improve.

-The next version of FlowWright will improve its internal graph library, library where it computes paths within a workflow process.
+The next version of FlowWright will improve its internal graph library, where it computes paths within a workflow process.
 Today, most software platforms use graphs for computations, especially with processes where processes are all about vertices and edges.
-Graph libraries have become popular because of social media sites such as Facebook and LinkedIn.
+Graph libraries have become popular because of social media sites like Facebook and LinkedIn.
 These sites carry large amounts of data, but all this data is related.
-In Facebook, you have friends but your friends might be also related to some of your brother's friends, all this data is represented and stored as graphs for high performance computations.
+On Facebook, you have friends, but your friends might also be related to some of your brother's friends; all this data is represented and stored as graphs for high-performance computations.